Search

 Her parents were King John II of Castile and his second wife Queen Isabella of Portugal.

 During her reign, she approved the voyage by Christopher Columbus that ultimately led to the "discovery" of the Americas.
-The colonization of the Americas was a responsibility of Castile.
 Consequently, together with Ferdinand, Isabella initiated the chain of events that would lead to the Golden Age of Spanish imperialism.
 As a legacy of this empire, Spanish is the fourth most spoken language in the world after Mandarin, Hindi, and English.

 "In the love of Christ and his Maid-Mother," she says, "I have caused great misery.
 I have depopulated towns and districts, provinces and kingdoms."